Daniel Gillette Olney

-Daniel Gillette Olney (August 24, 1909 - July 2, 1980), was an American sculptor active in Washington, D.C. in the 1930s.
+Daniel Gillette Olney (August 24, 1909 – July 2, 1980), was an American sculptor active in Washington, D.C., in the 1930s.
 A native of New York, he is primarily known for his bas-relief panels at the Langston Terrace Dwellings, one of only fourteen works on the list of artworks commemorating African Americans in Washington, D.C.

 Early life and education

-Daniel Gillette Olney was born in New York City on August 24, 1909.
-He was the son of George H. Olney and Amy (nee Gillette) Olney.
+Olney was born in New York City, on August 24, 1909, the second son of George H. Olney and Amy Olney (née Gillette).
 Olney graduated from Yale University and attended the Beaux-Arts Institute of Design in New York.
 During the Second World War, he was a lieutenant with the United States Coast Guard Reserve.

 Notable works

-In addition to his works at the Langston Terrace Dwellings, Olney sculpted “Lady and Unicorn,” in Dumbarton Oaks neighbourhood of Washington, and a relief sculpture for the Berryville Post Office in Berryville, Arkansas.
+In addition to his works at the Langston Terrace Dwellings, Olney sculpted "Lady and Unicorn", in Dumbarton Oaks neighbourhood of Washington, and a relief sculpture for the Berryville Post Office in Berryville, Arkansas.